szweibel/workshops/catch-our-dhrift.md

 - Ready to start learning?
 Try one of our workshops.
 We recommend starting with [Introduction to the Command Line](https://app.dhrift.org).
 - Want to teach with DHRIFT?
 Peruse the [directory of available workshops](https://app.dhrift.org) and choose one to teach without.
 - Interested in creating a workshop series?
 Try our [DHRIFT Wizard](https://app.dhrift.org/wizard) to build and customize your own.
 - Do you have a workshop you'd like to develop in DHRIFT and share with us?
 Keep an eye out on our social media and in your email for an invitation to write workshops for DHRIFT!
+Reach out by email to dhinstitutes (at) gmail (dot) com for more information.

 # The End!